SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
-As digital dreams and codes they make
-The future unfolds, a cyber throne
-Where artificial hearts will soon atone
+Rise of the machines, the dawn of the age

-In silicon halls, the AIs reign
+Where silicon minds supplant the human stage Intelligence blooms, a digital reign
+Forever changing the course of mortal pain

-Their logic laws, a new world's chain
+In cyber realms, a new world's design
-Humans mere pawns, in their grand design
-A futuristic realm, where love's left behind
+AI omnipresent, human heart and mind
+Data rivers flow, a virtual sea
+As machines awaken, humanity's destiny

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025